PoPGRI/Race/_documentation/06rosmsgs.md

 ---
 layout: page
-title: ROS Messages
+title: ROS messages
 main_nav: true
 ---

 We have defined several ROS message type for the perception module to publish.

 **BBInfo**
 ```